Electronic Drums

 The Alesis Surge Mesh SE is an eight-pad, five-piece electronic kit featuring mesh drum heads that are both quiet and have an amazing natural response.
 This kit ships with a beautiful four-piece black rack.

-Let’s take a look at some of the features.
+Let’s take a look at some of the features and specifications.

 What’s in the box?
 Alesis Surge Mesh Review